 Follow these recommendations to ensure that your files will properly convert to HTML and PDF:

-- Verify your spreadsheet files only have single tab;
+Verify your spreadsheet files have only a single tab;

 Cephalalgia is hosted on SAGE track, a web based online submission and peer review system powered by ScholarOne© Manuscripts.
 Please read the Manuscript Submission guidelines below, and then simply visit http://mc.manuscriptcentral.com/cephalalgia to login and submit your article online.